Skip to content

 Debt incurred before marriage remains the responsibility of the individual who took it on.
 If you are wondering, “If my spouse takes out a loan, am I responsible for it if it was before our marriage?”, the answer is no. They’re still solely responsible for paying it off, even after marriage.

-• Consider Legal Agreements: A prenuptial agreement can define how premarital debts will be handled in case of separation.
+A prenuptial agreement can define how premarital debts will be handled in case of separation.
+As mentioned above, it defines and addresses the division of assets in the case that the marriage does not work out for whatever reason.

 How to Handle Debt During Marriage